george-mcintyre/aida-pva/docs/3_0_Platform_Technical_Reference.md

 - It checks the value of a property (`aida.pva.lib.name`) or environment variable (`AIDA_PVA_LIB_NAME`) to determine which Channel Provider library to load.  e.g. `AIDASLCDB` to load `AIDASLCDB.EXE` library.
-- It checks the value of a property (`aida.pva.channels.filename`) or environment variable (`AIDA_PVA_CHANNELS_FILENAME`) to determine which channel configuration file to load.
+- It checks the value of a property (`aida.pva.channels.filename`) or environment variable (`AIDA_PVA_CHANNELS_FILENAME`) to determine which
+  Channel Configuration File to load.
 This can be a full path name.  e.g. `/SLCTXT/AIDASLCDB_CHANNELS.YML`
 - It reads configuration from the selected channel configuration file.

 This determines which channels the Channel Provider will support, and where it will find implementations for the endpoints required to service the supported channels.